ledgersmb/LedgerSMB/doc/adr/0024-chart-of-accounts-schema.md

 ## Decision

-The downsides of current schema outweigh those of the proposed schema, so there will be no change to the current schema setup with the `account` and `account_heading` tables.
+The downsides of the proposed schema outweigh those of the current schema, so there will be no change to the current schema setup with the `account` and `account_heading` tables.